10cyrilc/drift/README.md

-# API Monitor with Go based Proxy 🔎
+# DRIFT - Dynamic Request Interception and Forwarding Tool 🔎

 **A fast and lightweight reverse proxy for inspecting and debugging API traffic in real-time.
 Built in Go.**